 The high accuracies obtained in the previous section lead to a natural question: How well do people perform on the verification task itself?
 While many algorithms for automatic face verification have been designed and evaluated on LFW, there are no published results about how well people perform on this benchmark.
+Furthermore, it is unknown what characteristics of the dataset might make it easier or harder to perform the verification task.
 To this end, we conducted several experiments on human verification.